denten-books/plain-text/3-format.md

 and their coordinates.

-IBM's FORMAT text program, written in FORTRAN IV for OS/360 devices in 1968, describes formatting in terms of "text control."
+IBM's FORMAT text program, written in FORTRAN IV for OS/360 devices in 1968, discusses formatting in terms of "text control."
 "All input to FORMAT is free-form, in that there are no positional constraints," the author of the program writes [@berns_format_1968, 85; @berns_description_1969, 141]."
 Text control under the FORMAT model was limited to several "command words" that